programacion-referencias-a-funciones

 A variable that contains a function

-What are the advantages of being able to assign the function to a variable?
-Now we can treat a function as an object that can be assigned, passed as an argument, returned as a result, or stored in a data structure.
+What are the advantages of being able to assign a function to a variable?
+That now we can treat a function as an object that can be assigned, passed as an argument, returned as a result, or stored in a data structure.

-Don’t worry if “you’re finding it hard to grasp”.
-But it’s a very powerful technique that allows us to separate the implementation of the function from its alias for invoking it, making code reuse easier and promoting modular code creation.
+Don’t worry if “you find it a bit tricky to grasp”.
+But it’s a very powerful technique that allows us to separate the implementation of the function from its alias for invocation, which facilitates code reuse and the creation of modular code.

 Function References

 Let’s translate what we’ve said into some code (don’t worry too much about the syntax, we’ll see concrete examples later.
-Right now it’s just an excuse to understand each other).
+For now, it’s just an excuse to understand each other).

-• Variables that hold data like my_variable that holds 10
+• Variables that contain data like my_variable which contains 10

 • Functions, like DoSomething, that perform actions